OCISRAEL/OCIFundamentals-lab02/README.md

 7. Choose **Automatic Updates**

-8. Follow the insructions and pay attention to the format. min=1, max=3 (single nodepool)
+8. Follow the insructions and pay attention to the format. min=1, max=3 (single nodepool Value from step 3)
     ![drawing](./img/autoscaler.png)

 9. Accept and close the window